francescojr/holisticmatch/API_DOCUMENTATION.md

 **Important**:
 - ⚠️ Tokens are returned but user is still inactive (`is_active=False`)
 - 📧 Email verification is **REQUIRED** before login
-- 📬 Verification email sent automatically
+- 📬 Verification email sent automatically from `noreply@hollisticmatch.online` (powered by Resend)
+- 📊 Email delivery tracking available in Resend Dashboard

 ---